gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 > #### `10.3.1_git20210424` (from Alpine Linux)
 > The GCC package contains the GNU compiler collection, which includes the C and C++ compilers.

-> **Required!** This build of GCC is mainly done so that the C library can be built next.
+> **Required!** This build of GCC is mainly done so that the musl libc can be built next.
 ```bash
 # GCC requires the GMP, MPFR, and MPC packages to either be present on the host or to be present in source form within the GCC source tree.
 tar xf ../gmp-6.2.1.tar.xz  && mv -fv gmp-6.2.1 gmp